zuhlke/engineering-posts/azb2c-with-parcel.md

 Now the HTML above can be extended with additional structures to fulfill the design as desired.
 A [sample version](https://github.com/csalv22/az-b2c-parcel/blob/main/src/en.html) with a bit more features can be found, but writing html & scss is not what this blog post is about.

 ## CSS
-Now to the interesting part: Styling the new template we have a few things to take care off until we can properly design our page.
+Now to the interesting part: Before writing the css styles for the templates, there are a few things we should do before.

 ### SASS / SCSS
 We will rely on [sass](https://sass-lang.com/) as preprocessor to have a stronger toolset at hand than just plain css.
-This can very easily be [added to our setup](https://parceljs.org/languages/sass/): ```yarn add --dev @parcel/transformer-sass```
+This can be [added to our setup](https://parceljs.org/languages/sass/) very easily: ```yarn add --dev @parcel/transformer-sass```

 Create a new stylesheet in ```/src/scss/index.scss``` with the following content
 ```scss